Juniper/py-junos-eznc/README.md

 jdev = Netconf(user='jeremy', host='vsrx_cyan', password='jeremy1')
 jdev.open()

-# bind an AddrBook class to this Netconf instance.  this
+# bind a ZoneAddrBook resource manager to this Netconf instance.
-# will create an instance of the AddrBook automatically
+# you get to chose the attribute name, in this example, we will
-# and create an attribute called 'ab' on the Netconf instance
+# use the attribute 'ab'.

 jdev.bind( ab=ZoneAddrBook )